2023 Delta State gubernatorial election: Campaign

 At the end of October, negative campaigning escalated as Omo-Agege labeled Oborevwori as simply a proxy of Okowa while Oborevwori derided the APC as non-performing.
 By the next month, the jabs had intensified further with Omo-Agege accusing Oborevwori of running the House of Assembly as a rubber stamp for Okowa while Oborevwori responded by labeling the Senate as a rubber stamp for Buhari.
 The attacks were in the wider context of internal party rifts within both the APC and PDP as there were notably absences from campaign events by the intraparty rivals of Omo-Agege and Oborevwori.
 As campaigning continued into the new year, pundits noted the seeming disinterest in campaigning from the Edevbie-aligned camp within the PDP along with waves of defections from several parties in January 2023.
 Other observers noted the renewed political salience of ethnic identity politics.
 By February, analysts reviewed the chances of each candidate, noting that no minor party nominee seemed to have gained a foothold or have a chance of victory.
 Premium Times analysis labeled the race as a tossup between Oborevwori and Omo-Agege; noting the outcome of the presidential election and the moves of James Ibori as two key unknown factors before Election Day.

 Later in February, focus switched to the presidential election on 25 February.
 In the election, Delta State voted for Peter Obi (LP); Obi won the state with 55.6% of the vote, beating Atiku Abubakar (PDP) at 26.3% and Bola Tinubu (APC) at 14.7%.
-Considered a slight surprise—considering Okowa was Abubakar's running mate—the result led to increased focus on the gubernatorial race.
+Considered a slight surprise as Okowa was Abubakar's running mate, the result led to increased focus on the gubernatorial race.
 Additionally, the presidential result pushed journalists to label Ken Pela (LP) as a major candidate due to Obi's win.